pathway27/revolver/README.md

 ## Todo

-Code Skeleton -> Move xpick here
+1. Code Skeleton -> Move xpick here

-Parsing gamesdb.xml -> read and write (atomically and write only changes)
+2. Parsing gamesdb.xml -> read and write (atomically and write only changes)

-Design of GUI
+3. Design of GUI

-GUI for displaying, testing and submitting gamedb rules, with easy rule creation
+4. GUI for displaying, testing and submitting gamedb rules, with easy rule creation

-Auto updating with github api -> (delta updating if possible)

-Borderless -> Metro UI Default

-Customizable UI

-Unit Tests
+8. Unit Tests

-Optimization - Python, Cython then C (:speak_no_evil:)
+9. Optimization - Python, Cython then C (:speak_no_evil:)

-pip, wheel, win32 binary without python as a dependancy
+10. pip, wheel, win32 binary without python as a dependancy
+5. Auto updating with github api -> (delta updating if possible)
+6. Borderless -> Metro UI Default
+7. Customizable UI

+11. Check evolve's terms and policies for this app
+12. Control evolve's console (for reloading/resyncing rules)

 ## License

-revolver stylized as rEVOLVEr is distributed under the terms of the MIT license.
+rEVOLVEr is distributed under the terms of the MIT license.
 See [LICENSE.md](https://github.com/pathway27/revolver/blob/master/LICENSE.md) for details.

-R.I.P xfire :fist:
+<small> :fist: R.I.P xfire :fist: </small>